icl-utk-edu/slate/INSTALL.md

         openmpi         Open MPI BLACS in SLATE's testers. intelmpi        Intel MPI BLACS in SLATE's testers (default).

-    SCALAPACK_LIBRARIES [CMake only]
+    SCALAPACK_LIBRARIES [Makefile and CMake]
-        Specify the exact ScaLAPACK libraries, overriding the built-in search.
+        For SLATE's testers, specify the exact ScaLAPACK libraries to use, overriding the built-in search, or set to `none` to build testers without ScaLAPACK.
         With MKL, by default it uses
             -lmkl_scalapack_lp64 -lmkl_blacs_openmpi_lp64
         or  -lmkl_scalapack_lp64 -lmkl_blacs_intelmpi_lp64;